imathis/octopress/source/docs/blogging/index.markdown

     rake watch      # Watches source/ and sass/ for changes and regenerates rake preview    # Watches, and mounts a webserver at http://localhost:4000

-Jekyll's built in webbrick server is handy, but if you're a [POW](http://pow.cx) user, you can set it up to work with Octopress like this.
+Jekyll's built in WEBrick server is handy, but if you're a [POW](http://pow.cx) user, you can set it up to work with Octopress like this.

     cd ~/.pow
     ln -s /path/to/octopress